- After encountering different bugs, a number of errors, and many crashes, users have been searching for a way to rollback from Windows 11.

 - Scroll down the list and choose Recovery.

-- Click on the Go Back button found in the Previous version of Windows section.
+- Click on the Go Back button under the Recovery options menu.

 - Microsoft will ask about the reasons you have to go back to Windows 10.
 Choose an answer, and then click Next.